 - Throughout the patient’s stay, YCSU staff work with the patient and parents/guardians to better understand the cause of the crisis, while teaching the patient how to manage similar situations in the future by increasing healthy coping skills.

 - Upon admission, the mental health team works to identify the individual needs of each family, while working together to create a detailed safety plan to help decrease the likelihood of future crises.

 The YCSU significantly decreases the number of admissions to a higher level of care.
 Ninety seven percent of patients are sent back to their homes, connected to the appropriate level of outpatient behavioral health care.

 Critical Assessment and Treatment

 The Critical Assessment and Treatment program provides a range of services to patients and families in crisis.
 New patients may be referred to the Critical Assessment and Treatment program through Behavioral Health Intake or other Nationwide Children’s providers when there is a concern that the patient’s life is in danger or if there is concern for violence.
 Our clinicians specialize in crisis intervention.
 They will provide an urgent assessment to determine appropriate level of care, start safety planning and make a referral to an ongoing provider if needed.
-Our licensed therapists provide short-term therapy to individuals and families who are waiting to be connected to an ongoing provider (referred to as “bridging therapy”).
+Sessions with Critical Assessment and Treatment will be scheduled until families are connected with an ongoing provider or until there is no further need for treatment.